McIDAS: McIDAS

 The West German Space Agency started the task of converting McIDAS to an Amdahl mainframe in 1976, and a similar system was later installed at NASA's Goddard Space Flight Center.
 Newer versions were written for the IBM System/370 and IBM 4331.
 With the improved performance these machines offered, the distributed architecture of the second-generation McIDAS was no longer needed and systems returned to a single-server installation.
 In 1984 development started on a standalone version for the IBM PC using EGA or VGA graphics, first on DOS and later on OS/2.
 These versions spread McIDAS beyond the university and laboratory, and users were soon found at television stations and weather prediction agencies around the world.

 A fourth-generation system, the current version, was built on Unix.
 This started in 1989 as a McIDAS environment for Vis5D.
 In 1993 that McIDAS was the basis for development of a supported version using X, which was released in 1996 as McIDAS-X. With standardized networking, the Unix version allowed low-cost terminals to be attached to the Unix workstations, and client versions for OS/2 and Windows NT were developed.
 As of December 2009, McIDAS-X is tested and supported by SSEC on AIX, Enterprise Linux, HP-UX, IRIX, Mac OS X, Solaris, and Windows XP workstations.

 The fifth generation of McIDAS is actively being developed.
 This new package, named McIDAS-V, is a free, open source visualization and data analysis tool that displays weather satellite (including hyperspectral) and other geophysical data in 2- and 3-dimensions.
 McIDAS-V can also analyze and manipulate the data with its powerful mathematical functions.
 McIDAS-V is built on SSEC's VisAD and Unidata's Integrated Data Viewer libraries, and contains "Bridge" software that enables McIDAS-X users to run their commands and tasks in the McIDAS-V environment.
 The functionality of SSEC's HYDRA software package is also being integrated into McIDAS-V for viewing and analyzing hyperspectral satellite data.

-Current versions of the various McIDAS packages can be downloaded from the McIDAS Download Software page.